CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

     - Objectives and Activities
   * - 8:30
     - Associating data with Metadata (*lab*)
-    - Users will be guided through associating metadata with Data on the CyVerse platform using its graphical interface to `iRODS <https://irods.org/>`_ (a data storage technology used by several international repositories)
+    - Users will be guided through associating metadata with data on the CyVerse platform using its graphical interface to `iRODS <https://irods.org/>`_ (a data storage technology used by several international repositories)
   * - 9:00